nmrony/alpine-node/README.md

 WORKDIR /app
 ADD . .

-# If you have to compile modules with node-gyp, you'll need extra tools
+# If you have to compile modules with node-gyp,
+# you'll need extra tools.
+Uncomment the line below
 # RUN apk add --no-cache make gcc g++ python

 RUN npm install